Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 4.3 Search for function modules callable per remote

-Using the entry parameters, you can search for *ORDER*, for example.
+The input parameters can be used to search for *ORDER*, for example.

 The results list then contains every function module that can be called by an external component.
 Whether this fulfills the desired purpose of course needs to be checked.